Morgan (orca): History

 Individual Norwegian orcas are known to travel some distance from the site of their original identification.
 One orca was photographed 700 km from its previous sighting a year earlier, and Morgan herself has travelled from Norway to the Wadden Sea, a distance (depending on exact locations) of approximately 1200 km.
 Additionally, there have been sightings of orca in the North Sea since Morgan's capture.

 If moved to another marine mammal captive facility, Morgan is likely to eventually be used in the captive breeding programs which many aquariums now advocate.
 She would provide much-needed 'new blood' to prevent a population (or genetic) bottleneck in the captive orca population, as she presumably comes from an orca population not related to those orca currently in captivity.

 On 12 October 2011, Agricultural Secretary Henk Bleker announced that Morgan would be transferred to a Spanish marine park known as Loro Parque.
 Animal activists involved within the Free Morgan Foundation continued their effort to stop the transfer of Morgan to the park, but Morgan was transferred on November 29, 2011.
 She joins a pod of second generation captive born orcas born in the Sea World Parks in the USA, and a third generation calf born in 2010.

-On 3 January 2014, one of the activists against Morgans captivity, Geoffrey Deckers, said that an orca like Morgan has a value of $7 million.
+On 3 January 2014, one of the activists against Morgan's captivity, Geoffrey Deckers, said that an orca like Morgan has a value of $7 million.
 He said that the park's focal reason to adopt Morgan was to bring fresh DNA to their breeding program and to bring an attraction to their park.
 He instead argued for a policy to euthanize stranded orcas if they could not be returned to the ocean.

 On 23 April 2014, the Council of State judged that the transfer to Loro Parque was lawful.
 The Council reasoned that the park had sufficient knowledge on the treatment of orcas.
-According to the Council a release Morgan was not an alternative for reasons that she belonged to a species of social animals while her family was not located and; that Morgan was young and it was unclear whether she could feed herself.
+According to the Council a release for Morgan was not an alternative for reasons that she belonged to a species of social animals while her family was not located and; that Morgan was young and it was unclear whether she could feed herself.